 Thrill your way across Southern Africa on a rousing adventure that includes the most electrifying experiences available.

 The mighty Zambezi River is on the schedule today.
 The Zambezi River has one of the wildest one-day white water runs in the world.
 You will spend the day enjoying a white water rafting adventure.
 The river is also recognized by rafting and kayaking enthusiasts as one of the top ten paddling rivers.
 The British Canoe Union classified the Batoka Rapids as a grade 5.
-It has extremely difficult, long and violent rapids, steep gradients, big drops and pressure areas.
-This is a high volume, pool-drop river, with little exposed rock either in the rapids or in the pools below the rapids.
-Upon completion of the white water rafting, you will visit several vantage points from where the mighty Victoria Falls can be viewed.
+There are extremely difficult, long and violent rapids, steep gradients, big drops, and pressure areas.
+This is a high volume, pool-drop river, with little-exposed rock either in the rapids or in the pools below the rapids.
+Upon completion of the white water rafting, you will return to your overnight accommodations for some rest and relaxation, after an adventure filled day.

 South Africa's safari areas are as diverse as lush forests and semi-desert wilderness.